In this article, we will discuss about the turbine flow meters troubleshooting tips and corrective action.

-Check for damage to the rotor or shaft, bearing wear, external factors actually reducing flow such as a valve, a well pressuring up due to a blockage, an incorrect divisor, malfunctioning totalizer, or shaft broken on one side of rotor.
+Check for damage to the rotor or shaft, bearing wear, and external factors actually reducing flow such as a valve, a well pressuring up due to a blockage, an incorrect divisor, a malfunctioning totalizer, or a shaft broken on one side of the rotor.

 Debris can cause one of three problems:

-- No reading at all (turbine is not turning)
+- No reading at all (the turbine is not turning)